Ram Ratan Ram

 He was a prominent member of the Indian National Congress post independence.
 Mr. Ram Ratan Ram also served as the Chairman of the SC/ST Commission of India and was also one of the pioneers in the formation of the state of Jharkhand.

-At a state level politician in Bihar, he held several portfolios during the years before his Lok Sabha term, most notably as Minister for Animal and Fish Resources Department in the Government of Bihar.
+At a state level politician in Bihar, he held several portfolios during the years before his Lok Sabha term, most notably as Minister for Home Affairs in the Government of Bihar.